Slack 22.06.25

 Bug fixes

-- Fixed: Somewhat oddly, notifications were only clearing once you’d read *all* of your mentions.
-The ones you’ve read will now be the only ones cleared from the notification centre when you launch the app, leaving the ones you haven’t to be read at your leisure.
+- Fixed: Notifications were, somewhat bizarrely, only clearing when you’d read *all* of your mentions.
+The ones you’ve read will now be the only ones cleared from the notification center when you launch the app, leaving the ones you haven’t to be read at leisure.

 Slack 19.09.10